 You can substitute the Spiked Apple Spirits with apple juice or apple cider when making the pulled pork.
 When making the cheese sauce, simply omit the whiskey entirely for an alcohol-free version.
 So substitutions necessary!

 The pulled pork is made in the crockpot.
 So, you basically set it and forget.
 It doesn’t get much simpler than that!
 Make the pulled pork ahead of time and keep it in the fridge.
-Reheat it in the crockpot an hour or so before you are ready to eat.
-If you need to keep the cheese sauce warm for an extended period of time just throw it in a little crockpot.
+Reheat it in the slow cooker an hour or so before you are ready to eat.
+If you need to keep the cheese sauce warm for an extended period of time just throw it in a mini crock pot.

 Keep It Easy